Southey, Saskatchewan: Sports and recreation

-Southey has a curling rink, swimming pool, nearby golf courses, and an ice rink at the Southey Communiplex.
+Southey has a curling rink, water spray park, nearby golf courses, and an ice rink at the Southey Communiplex.
 The Southey Marlins of the senior men's Highway Hockey League play there, except right now the team is on a hiatus.

 Education

 The Robert Southey School is a K-12 school incorporating over 100 years of history.
 In 2006 Southey School celebrated its centenary.

 Churches

 The people of Southey and District have four main centres for religious congregations: